Surajkund Mela: The biggest craft fair in the world!!

 If you are clearly non-local, be ready to attract extra attention at Surajkund Mela.

 - People (a lot of people) will ask if you will take a photo with them.
 You can say no if that makes you uncomfortable.
 My day was completely made when a fellow mum asked me to take a photo with her baby.
 Contrary to popular belief this is not an everyday occurrence for foreigners living in Delhi.
 I am used to a few people asking me a week.
 At the Surajkund Mela, I had more than two dozen requests in a matter of hours.
-Since this event draws people from all over the country who maybe don’t live a big city, foreigners become more of a novelty.
+Since this event draws people from all over the country who maybe don’t live a big city, my guess is that foreigners become more of a novelty.

 Go easy on the haggling at the Surajkund Craft Mela

-- Haggling is usually the norm here in India but I noticed things were different at the Surajkund Mela.
+- Haggling is usually the norm here in India, but I noticed things were different at the Surajkund Mela.
 Prices are set to appeal to locals so are already more than fair.
 I found the prices to be lower than I normally find in local markets.
 I’m not saying don’t haggle at all (although I don’t always – depending on price) but a simple “ I don’t know, that’s too much for me to spend” or “is that the best price?” will get you a better deal.
 Click HERE to get all my tips on how to haggle in India.
 I get so annoyed when I see folks aggressively haggling and shouting over 100 rupees ($1.50).
 This is their livelihood, I know you can afford it, don’t be rude.

 Should you bring your kids to Sujrakund Mela?